It would seem the practice these days to denigrate

 Θ(t) = tan-1( Q(t)/I(t) )

-We have the result that any mechanism which causes asymmetry in an AM transmission network, such as detuning of the receiver or multipath, will cause distortion if envelope detection is used.
+We have the result that any mechanism which causes asymmetry in an AM transmission network,

-With product demodulation - where a locally generated carrier is multiplied with the AM signal- no distortion occurs.
+With product demodulation - where a locally generated carrier is multiplied with the AM signal-

 We can express the output,v(t), from the I and Q channels as:-